erroronline1/qualitymanagement/readme.md

 [back to top](#bottle-light-quality-management-software)

 # interfaces
-some core documents contain vba-code to translate their content to a javascript object to be accessed by the assistant. there might pop up some python scripts occasionally to fulfill the same task for one or the other use case. these scripts will likely be configurable via a json-setup-file even after compiling. so there might be another dependency of a json-enabled python-dev.
+some core documents contain vba-code to translate their content to a javascript object to be accessed by the assistant. there might pop up some python scripts occasionally to fulfill the same task for one or the other use case. these scripts will likely be configurable via a json-setup-file even after compiling. so there might be another dependency of a json- and regex-enabled python-developer.

 [back to top](#bottle-light-quality-management-software)